Soundtracks & Remixes for Bungie’s Marathon Trilogy

 by Dr Craig Hardgrove, Tommy T-Bone, Nicholas Singer, & Eike Steffen

 Upmastered FLAC.
 Craig’s site has the Ogg Vorbis files (but if you have Eternal X 1.2 or 1.2.1, you already have most of these anyway) and a link to the YouTube video.
-These probably remain the most famous and acclaimed remakes of the OST; if not, they’re probably neck-and-neck with CKT’s.
+These may remain the most famous and acclaimed remakes of the OST; if not, they’re probably neck-and-neck with CKT’s.

-Back to top · Contents in brief · Soundtrack index · Contact me · Website index
+Contents in brief · Soundtrack index · Contact me · Website index

 Eternal X 1.3 (WIP, likely to be released sometime in 2024 or 2025)